awsdocs/amazon-mwaa-user-guide/doc_source/samples-ecs-operator.md

 + An [Amazon MWAA environment](get-started.md)\.

 ## Permissions<a name="samples-ecs-operator-permissions"></a>
 + The execution role for your environment needs permission to run tasks in Amazon ECS\.
 You can either attach the [AmazonECS\_FullAccess](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AmazonECS_FullAccess$jsonEditor) AWS\-managed policy to your execution role, or create and attach the following policy to your execution role\.
-To learn how to attach a policy, see [Execution role](mwaa-create-role.md)\.

   ```
   {